GideonFlynn/FSND-Linux-Server-Configuration/README.md

 My instance is located at [gideonservice.me](http://gideonservice.me/) @ IP address 46.101.150.121.

-The ssh key for grader is given at project submission.
+The ssh key for the only proper user is given at project submission.

 ## This readme is a guide to deploying your own instance of the [ItemCatalog-FSND project](https://github.com/GideonFlynn/ItemCatalog-FSND) on DigitalOcean.